 I was introduced to the double weave process at Arrowmont School of Arts and Crafts in Tennessee in the summer of 2016 under the instruction of Erika Hanson.
-This is a versatile technique that allows me to weave two separate cloths at the same time.
-These two cloths can also be joined on one or both edges with the possibility of opening for twice the width or for weaving a tube.
+This is a versatile technique that allows me to interweave two separate (positve/negative, mirror images) cloths at the same time.
+These two layers can also be joined only on one or both edges with the possibility of opening for twice the width or for weaving a tube.
 I am still a beginner with this.
 I am interested in exploring double weave and whole cloth processes that may suggest some of the glorious paradoxes of the Christian faith.

 I also enjoy creating visual imagery for interesting or amazing factoids about our natural world, often becoming visual puns.